-Registering your target version makes Ambari aware of the Hortonworks stack to which you want to upgrade, provides the public repository location, and specifies your public or private repository delivery preference.
+Registering your target version makes Ambari aware of the Cloudera stack to which you want to upgrade, provides the public repository location, and specifies your public or private repository delivery preference.

 - 1. Click the Admin tab, and then click Stack and Versions.

 - 2. Click the Versions tab.

 - 3. Click the Manage Versions button.

 - 4. Click the + Register Version button.

-- 5. Select the target version you want to register, specify whether it will be a public or private repository, and select your operating system.

-- 6. Click Save.
+- The Register Version page appears.